Dispatch's Second Chance (and The Game Awards Predictions)

 Viva!

 They stay with screaming.
-I'm going to hit you guys with a prediction that is way out of left field.
+I I want to ask with a prediction that is way out of left field.

 And when I wrote it, I just wrote in this document, Fortnite movie.